 There are many reasons our mental health might suffer, but it might not always be what you think.
 Everyone is different, which means it can be hard to determine one cause for your issues, and in some cases, it is not always down to one reason.
 However, understanding what can impact your mental health can be an empowering first step in seeking help, improving your mental wellbeing, and living a more fulfilling life.

-Here are 9 things that can impact your mental health:
+Here are the nine factors impacting your mental health:

 Social connection and regular interactions are important as we are social beings.
 Relationships can impact your mental health if you are experiencing conflict, difficulties, or change with a friend or loved one.
 Conversely, a lack of relationships can also impact your mental well-being.
-Whether you are isolated from people or live in a busy city, it is still possible to feel emotionally isolated.
+If you isolate from people or live in a busy city, it is still possible to feel emotionally isolated.

 Money, in general, can hinder your mental wellbeing, let alone money problems.
 When you face money problems, it is common to face a loss of control, shame, and hopelessness.
 However, many resources online and help centers can help you manage your money and deal with money problems.